nuagenetworks/nuage-metroae/README.md

 4. If things did not work out as expected, [destroy](Documentation/DESTROY.md) or [rollback](Documentation/ROLLBACK.md) your environment.

 ## Setup
 [Setup](Documentation/SETUP.md) is required to prepare the host for running MetroAG.
-This includes retrieving the repository installing prerequisite packages and setting up SSH access.
+This includes retrieving the repository, installing prerequisite packages and setting up SSH access.

 ## Deployment Specification
 The settings required by MetroAG are specified in a set of configuration files called a deployment.
-These are yaml files stored under a subdirectory of deployments/ under the MetroAG base directory.
+These are yaml files stored under a sub-directory of deployments/ under the MetroAG base directory.
 Each deployment can describe a different set of components.
-During the execution of a workflow the deployment is selected by the directory name.
+During the execution of a workflow the deployment is selected by the sub-directory name.
 A deployment named "default" comes pre-packaged with MetroAG with a starter blueprint.
 See [Customization](Documentation/CUSTOMIZATION.md) for details.

 ## MetroAG Workflows
 MetroAG workflows are the operations that can be performed against a specified deployment.
 All supported workflows can be listed via: